Abdorrahman Boroumand Center

 Location of Killing: Ahvaz, Khuzestan Province, Iran

-Mode of Killing: Unspecified arbitrary killing method
+Mode of Killing: Unspecified arbitrary execution method

 Charges: Unknown charge